Who Is Navegante In ‘Narcos’ Season 3? Facts Behind The Real-Life Cali Cartel Sicario

 Salcedo claims that he was hiding in an apartment with his family in a secured location, according to an interview with Entertainment Weekly.

 The real Chris Feistl also backed Salcedo’s account of the events.
-He tells The Hollywood Reporter that Jorge Salcedo was nowhere near Pallomari’s location when they went to secure their witness, who will be crucial in bringing down the Cali Cartel:
+He tells The Hollywood Reporter that Jorge Salcedo was nowhere near Pallomari’s location when they went to secure their witness, who would be crucial in bringing down the Cali Cartel:

 “At that point in time, Jorge was barricaded up inside of his house with his wife and family for fear they were going to come looking for him to try to kill them,” Feistl told the publication.